Counseling Education

 About Fairfield, CT Category Listings

-La Crosse (/ləˈkrɒs/ lə-KROSS) is a city in the U.S. state of Wisconsin and the county seat of La Crosse County.
+La Crosse (/lÉËkrÉs/ â lÉ-KROSS) is a city in and the county seat of La Crosse County, Wisconsin, United States.
 Positioned alongside the Mississippi River, La Crosse is the largest city on Wisconsin's western border.
-La Crosse's population as of the 2020 census was 52,680.
-The city forms the core of and is the principal city in the La Crosse–Onalaska Metropolitan Area, which includes all of La Crosse County and Houston County, Minnesota, with a population of 139,627.
+La Crosse's population was 52,680 as of the 2020 census.
+The city forms the core of the La CrosseâOnalaska metropolitan area, which includes all of La Crosse County and Houston County, Minnesota, with a population of 139,627.

 La Crosse's economy serves as a regional educational, medical, manufacturing, and transportation hub for Western Wisconsin producing a gross domestic product (GDP) of $9.7 billion as of 2022.
-The La Crosse area is home to the headquarters or regional offices of Kwik Trip, Organic Valley, Mayo Clinic, Gundersen Health System, Gensler, Logistics Health Incorporated, La Crosse Technology, City Brewing Company, and Trane.
-La Crosse County is a top ten tourist destination in the state with $433 million in travel related spending generated in 2023.
+The city is a college town with nearly 20,000 students and is home to the University of WisconsinâLa Crosse, Viterbo University, and Western Technical College.
+Furthermore, the La Crosse area is home to the headquarters or regional offices of Kwik Trip, Organic Valley, Mayo Clinic, Gundersen Health System, Gensler, La Crosse Technology, City Brewing Company, and Trane.
+La Crosse County is a top ten tourist destination in the state with $433 million in travel-related spending generated in 2023.

 The first Europeans to see the region were French fur traders who traveled the Mississippi River in the late 17th century.
 There is no written record of any visit to the site until 1805, when Lt.
 Zebulon Pike mounted an expedition up the Mississippi River for the United States.
 Pike recorded the location's name as "Prairie La Crosse".
 The name originated from the game with sticks that resembled a bishop's crozier or la crosse in French, which was played by Native Americans there.